griffdawg123/PokeCompanion/README.md

 - Firebase Cloud Firestore for storing Pokemon information (NoSQL)
 - Firebase library used for serving database documents in lieu of a dedicated backend server
+- Individual user data is saved in the browsers local storage

 <h3>Hosting</h3>